joelhealy/lc101/Chapter 09 - Strings/Notes.md

 The *dot notation* is the way we connect the name of an object to the name of a method it can perform.

-Strings are also object.
+Strings are also objects.
 Each string has its own methods.

 Method     | Parameter | Description
 -----------|-----------|--------------------------------------------------